Laaen/MizipTools/README.md

 ## Final words
-This app is stil quite unstable, if you remove/add a new tag while it is open, it il very likely to crash.
+This app is stil quite unstable, the "back" button doesn't work, so you have to close/restart the app everytime you want to go to the main screen

-Moreover, when asked informations (UID, money, Key), please follow the guide.

-If for example you enter an UID which is too small, it could brick your tag (I'll very likely start to implement stuff to prevent that soon)

 Unfortunately for you most of the code's comments and var/fun names are in French.
 If you have any questions and/or suggestions feel free to message me :)